From Recording to Licensing: How to Prepare Your Music for submission to a Library

 1. Copyright ownership

-Another important piece of metadata is the track title, artist name.
-It’s important to ensure that this information is consistent and accurate across all of your tracks.
+It’s important to ensure that additional information like the track titles and artist names are consistent and accurate across all of your tracks.
 In addition, you may also need to provide information about the instruments used, the genre of the music, and any relevant descriptive information about the sound or style of the music.

 Conclusion

 Our article explores essential tips for preparing music submissions to a music library.
-In the first chapter, we discuss the importance of considering the type of library you are submitting to and tailoring your music to fit their criteria.
+In the first chapter, we discuss the importance of considering the type of library you are submitting to and tailoring your search to find the most suitable library for your music.
 In the second chapter, we emphasize the importance of creating edit versions of your music, such as underscore and 30-second versions, to increase the chances of your music being used or pitched.
 In the third chapter, we focus on the technical details, including sampling rates, mixing, and mastering requirements.
 Finally, in the fourth chapter we highlight the importance of properly organizing your music when submitting to a library, including accurate metadata, information about copyright ownership, and details about edit versions of the track.

 By following these essential tips, you can increase your chances of success as a music library artist and increase the likelihood of your music being featured in media productions.